TrueAquarius/SimuBank/.roo/rules-test-design/Test Cases.md

 Some test steps may require entering data into a field.
 - If you are certain which data to enter, provide the exact data in square brackets at the end of the line.
-- If you are NOT certain which data to use, proovide brackjets with tbd.
+- If you are NOT certain which data to use, provide brackets with "tbd.".

 Example:
 ```markdown